Accessibility links

 Add the main title for the article via Editor > Add title....

-The title is displayed at the top of the published content page and is also important for SEO (Search Engine Optimization).
+The title is displayed at the top of the published page and is also important for SEO (Search Engine Optimization).
 For details, see the following article:

 Add an introduction

-An introduction tells visitors what to expect from the story and might be displayed on a number of public pages.
+An introduction tells readers what to expect from the story and might be displayed on a number of public pages.
 An article with an effective introduction looks more attractive when it is shared and previewed.

 If your site displays introductions by default on text content pages, enter the introduction via Editor > Add introduction....

 Otherwise, enter the introduction via General > Introduction.
-To display the introduction on the content page, tick Display introduction.
+To display the introduction on the published content page, tick Display introduction.

 The introduction is important for SEO (Search Engine Optimization).
 For details, see the following article: